2 Introduction to R

 • The next part is simple math: (age - 7) * 2 takes the value of age and subtracts 7, then multiplies by 2.

 • When you run it, you get below it the result of the math equation, [1] 100 in my case.
 That means there was one observation [1], and the value was “100”.
-For the record, my wife is much younger than that.
+For the record, my wife is much younger than 100.
 Perhaps this formula breaks down when you get older ¯\_(ツ)_/¯.

 Now you can play with the number assigned to the age variable to test out different ages.
-Do that.

-2.7.2 Practice adding code chunks
+2.7.3 Practice adding code chunks

 Now, I want you to add a similar section that calculates the minimum age of someone you should date, but using the formula (age / 2) + 7.